AryanRai/SIRI-Elec/hw_inf_mappings.md

 - Emergency Stop: 0x010
 - Emergency Stop Response: 0x011-0x015
 ```
 The address of an Estop response varies depending on which Hat has responded.
-For instance if the DriveHat acknowledges the Estop response it will take the address 0x012.
+For instance if the DriveHat acknowledges the Estop response, it will take the address 0x012.

 ### Jetson
 Currently, no messages have priority Jetson.